How to Exercise Your Brain for Better Mental Fitness

 Mental Health Among Older Adults

-According to the Anxiety & Depression Association of America (ADAA), the most common anxiety disorder detected for older adults is generalized anxiety disorder (GAD), “characterized by persistent and excessive worry about a number of different things.”
+According to the Anxiety & Depression Association of America (ADAA), the most common anxiety disorder detected in older adults is generalized anxiety disorder (GAD), “characterized by persistent and excessive worry about a number of different things.”
 If you have GAD, you may find yourself avoiding certain situations because of worries, such as social gatherings and travel.
 If the condition is severe and you have trouble performing simple daily activities, seek professional help.

 The ADAA offers these coping strategies for anyone feeling anxiety or stress: